-The Conference Program Committee invites abstract submissions for 60-minute interactive workshops and for poster presentations.
+The Conference Program Committee invites abstract submissions for 60-minute interactive workshops (which participants can join live virtually or watch a recording of later on) and for poster presentations (loaded in a virtual poster hall (with optional video) for participants to view at any time, plus assigned poster viewing times where you can choose to be present to answer text or video chats).
 Abstracts discussing solutions and interventions to addressing the conference themes are highly encouraged – we also strongly encourage submissions that include people with lived experience as co-presenters.

 We encourage submissions from pediatric health and allied health professionals in academic and community settings nationwide, including collaborations with community members (i.e., schools, community agencies, public health units etc…).
 We also invite submissions from community organizations, health care providers/organizations and from students who are doing new and innovative work in this area.

-- Presenter confirmation of acceptance: no later than end of day Monday Jun 20th, 2022
+- Presenter confirmation of acceptance: EXTENDED no later than end of day Thurs June 8th, 2023

-Once you have all the information below ready, please go to the conference home page and press the “Submit Abstract” button to start the abstract submission process.
+See the full details in the Call for Abstracts (PDF).
+Once you have all the information ready, press the “Submit Abstract Online” button to start the abstract submission process.

 All submissions will be evaluated based on: